kb789/Book-Cloud-App/README.md

 ## Technologies Used

 The backend of this application was built with Python Flask.
-The [frontend](https://github.com/kb789/Book-Cloud-Frontend) was built with React.Firebase was used to manage authentication, and a Firebase database was used for storage.
+The [frontend](https://github.com/kb789/Book-Cloud-Frontend) was built with React.
+Firebase was used to manage authentication, and a Firebase database was used for storage.

 ## APIs used